 Causes of grounds in your cup

-Since most of the residue you’ll find in a coffee cup is going to be coffee grounds of some sorts, let’s focus on that.
-Residue in your pot, cup or machine from other sources should be easily fixed with a good cleaning.
+Since most of the residue you’ll find in a coffee cup is going to be coffee grounds of some sort, let’s focus on that.
+Residue in your pot, cup, or machine from other sources should be easily fixed with a good cleaning.

 Here are the biggest reasons;

 First off you should take a look at how you brew coffee.
-The brewing method has a big impact on if/the amount of grounds that get into your cup.
+The brewing method has a big impact on if/the amount of grounds that gets into your cup.